-Recommendations based on the PESTEL/PESTLE Analysis of Google LLC
+Recommendations based on this PESTLE/PESTEL Analysis of Google (Alphabet)

-This PESTEL/PESTLE analysis identifies various trends and external factors that present opportunities for growth and higher business performance for companies like Google.
-However, some of these external factors threaten the technology business and its remote or macro-environment.
+This PESTEL analysis identifies trends and external factors that present opportunities for growth and higher business performance for Google.
+However, some of these external factors threaten Alphabet’s technology business and its remote or macro-environment.
 Considering the diversity of its operations, Google has the resources, systems, and business capabilities to exploit these opportunities and reduce exposure to the threats.
-For example, the company could improve the performance of its Pixel devices to capture a bigger market share of mobile users.
-Also, this PESTEL/PESTLE analysis indicates that Google could develop new operations or acquire existing smaller firms, to address technological trends influencing product design and development, and ecological trends pertaining to sustainability.
+For example, the company can improve the performance of its Pixel devices to capture a bigger market share of mobile users.
+Also, this PESTLE analysis indicates that Google can develop new operations or acquire existing smaller firms, to address technological trends influencing product design and development, and ecological trends pertaining to sustainability.
 The approach should improve organizational capabilities through rapid innovation to match trends in the market for information technology and online services.
-Strategies maximizing the strengths identified in the SWOT analysis of Google LLC could optimize business performance amid the opportunities and threats discussed in this PESTEL/PESTLE analysis.
+Strategies maximizing the strengths identified in the SWOT analysis of Google (Alphabet) can optimize business performance amid the opportunities and threats discussed in this PESTLE/PESTEL analysis.

 - Alphabet Inc. – Form 10-K.

 - Google – Our Goals for Sustainable Operations.

 - Li, S., Sun, H., & Yu, J. (2023).
 Competitive targeted online advertising.
 International Journal of Industrial Organization, 87, 102924.